How do you Say Happy Birthday in Latin and 20 Other Languages?

 Birthday traditions and rituals in different cultures

-Every culture has its own sets of ideas regarding birthday celebrations.
+Every culture has its own set of ideas regarding birthday celebrations.
 Most of the world celebrates birthdays by cutting cakes and lighting candles, but there are significant other parts of the world that still follow some customs when it comes to birthdays.
 In Vietnam, it was a general tradition that people would not celebrate their birthdays on the date they were born but on the new year’s date.

 Canada’s nose greasing with butter ritual is specific for unmarried birthday boys and cross 30 years of age.
 Whereas in Jamaica, the person himself is coated with flour.
 People in Ireland make the birthday person upside down.
-The head of the birthday boy is bumped with the floor, which knocks off lousy luck and brings in happiness and good vibes.
+The head of the birthday boy is bumped into the floor, which knocks off lousy luck and brings in happiness and good vibes.

 Popular Culture